 NAFTA applies to four different categories of business people;

 To qualify as a NAFTA professional you must fall into the category of the 60 different professions that have been outlined by CIC.
-You must have a work permit and have already arranged employment and they must once again be one of these 60 outlined professions.
+You must have a work permit and have already arranged employment in, once again, one of these 60 outlined professions.

 If you are applying as an Inter-Company Transferee you must have been working for one full year in the last 3 years for a company either in the United States of America or Mexico.
-You must also only be visiting Canada for work temporarily and must be affiliated in some way with the company that you are currently working for in the United States of America or Mexico.
-This position must also be Executive, Managerial or involves specialized knowledge.
+You must also only be visiting Canada for work temporarily and must be affiliated in some way with the company that you are currently working for in the USA or Mexico.
+This position must also be executive, managerial or involve specialized knowledge.
 You must also have a work permit.

 There are also other agreements called FTA’a (Free Trade Agreements).
 These agreements are made between Canada and Chile as well as Canada and Peru, these agreements have many similarities to NAFTA, in order to make it easier to enter the Country for business purposes.